ec-coding/ec-coding/README.md

   </a>
 </p>

-<h4>Hi, I'm Edwin!
-I am a Full-Stack Web Developer with a background in teaching and logistics.
-I synergize my professional skillsets to build amazing applications that not only challenge me as an engineer, but which also offer great utility for my clients.
+<h4>Hi, I'm Edwin and I'm a software engineer with a background in teaching.
+I specialize in using MERN stack to develop new and innovative tech solutions for my clients.
+My enduring aim is to stay well-adapted to new technologies and research their impacts on modern web development.
 Please feel free to reach out if you have any questions!</h4>

 <table bordercolor="#66b2b2">
 <h2 align="center">My Projects</h2>